What is a certification of insurance?

 If you are using a certificate of insurance as proof of car insurance, it is usually ok to carry it digitally.
 Most states require that you provide proof of insurance if requested by a law enforcement officer and allow you to show digital proof.
 If the insurance certificate is for your business, you may be asked to provide a digital or physical copy to the client to retain for their records.

 The difference between a certification of insurance and a declarations page is a COI offers limited information about your insurance policy.
-Both documents usually state the insureds’ and insurance company’s names and addresses, policy effective and expiration dates, policy number and company NAIC number.
-However, a declarations page is part of your insurance policy that offers more detailed information, while a COI is a document that provides evidence of insurance.
+Both documents usually state the insureds’ and insurance company’s names and addresses, policy effective and expiration dates, policy number, coverage details and company NAIC number.
+However, a declarations page is part of your insurance policy and offers more detailed information, while a COI is a document that provides evidence of insurance.
+Although a declarations page may contain much of the same information, it might also have sensitive information on it about the policyholder and policy, which is why many business owners choose to use a COI for proof of coverage instead.

 Generally, a certificate of insurance does not cost you anything.
 Some insurance companies may have a small fee for business owners requesting a COI, especially if they have to list a client as an additional insured on the insurance policy as a contract condition.
 The fee varies by broker or insurance company.
 If you are using a certificate of insurance as proof of auto insurance, you will likely not have to pay anything for the COI.

-A COI lasts as long as the effective date on the policy does.
-Once the policy period expires, the certificate holder should request an updated certificate of insurance to prove continued insurance coverage is in place.
-If the policy is cancelled prior to the expiration date, the insurance company will typically provide a notice.
+A COI is basically a snapshot of the current insurance policy so when the policy expires, so does the COI.
+If a person or business needs a current COI on file at all times, they may want to request an updated COI annually to prove insurance is in place.
+If the policy is canceled prior to the expiration date, the insurance company should provide a notice.